Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Discussion

-\textbf{Specialized Model Development and Adaptation. }Recent developments in GenAI-based bioinformatics reveal a clear transition from general-purpose language models to domain-specialized architectures (RQ2) improved for biological sequences, structures, and graphs.
+\textbf{Specialized Model Development and Adaptation. }Recent developments in GenAI-based bioinformatics reveal a clear transition from general-purpose language models to domain-specialized architectures (RQ2) \x{optimized} for biological sequences, structures, and graphs.
 Models such as DNABERT \cite{ji2021dnabert} and ESM-2 \cite{meier2021language} demonstrate the way biologically informed tokenization and domain-specific pretraining deliver substantial accuracy gains within genomics and proteomics tasks.
-Multimodal frameworks, for instance, TrustAffinity \cite{badkul2024trustaffinity}, Bingo \cite{ma2024bingo} further extend this advantage by integrating structural and graph-based features that enable high precision in protein–ligand affinity prediction and cross-species gene analysis.
+Multimodal frameworks, for instance, TrustAffinity \cite{badkul2024trustaffinity}, Bingo \cite{ma2024bingo}, further extend this advantage by integrating structural and graph-based features that enable high precision in protein–ligand affinity prediction and cross-species gene analysis.
 Similarly, single-cell models such as scGPT \cite{cui2024scgpt} highlight the growing value of sequence–omics fusion for cell type annotation and response prediction under biological intervention.

-\textbf{Scope of GenAI Across Bioinformatics Domains.} The review highlights that GenAI’s impact extends widely throughout core domains of bioinformatics, such as protein design, genomic, transcriptomics, and multiomics integration (RQ3).
+\textbf{Scope of GenAI Across Bioinformatics Domains.} The review highlights that GenAI’s impact extends widely throughout core domains of bioinformatics, such as protein design, genomic, transcriptomics, and \x{multi-omics} integration (RQ3).
 Each domain demonstrates unique benefits enabled by domain-specific model adaptation.
-In protein bioinformatics, models such as ESM2 \cite{chen2025evaluating} and ProGen2 \cite{nijkamp2023progen2} enable proper mutation effect prediction, structural modeling, and de novo protein design.
+In protein bioinformatics, models such as ESM-2 \cite{chen2025evaluating} and ProGen2 \cite{nijkamp2023progen2} enable proper mutation effect prediction, structural modeling, and \textit{de novo} protein design.
 In genomics, DNABERT \cite{ji2021dnabert} and GeneGPT \cite{jin2024genegpt} interpret genomic grammar and link genetic variants to attributes, supporting breakthroughs in medical genetics and medicine.
 Models such as scGPT \cite{cui2024scgpt} have advanced transcriptomics by revealing cellular states, interactions, and developmental paths.
-In addition, multiomics systems like P2GPT \cite{sidorenko2024precious2gpt} and OLAF \cite{riffle2025olaf} integrate data across molecular layers and simplify complex analyses.
+In addition, \x{multi-omics} systems such as P2GPT \cite{sidorenko2024precious2gpt} and OLAF \cite{riffle2025olaf} integrate data across molecular layers and simplify complex analyses.